 When schools celebrate winter holidays, they almost always focus on Christmas.
 But guess what?
 Not all kids celebrate Christmas.
 Maybe they instead recognize Hanukkah.
 Or Kwanzaa.
-Or Lunar New Year.
+Or the Lunar New Year.
 Or Yule.
 Or nothing at all.

-Pro tip: Do some research about the holiday beforehand so that you’re prepared to answer any questions that the kids may ask you.
+Pro tip: Do some research about the holiday beforehand so that you’re prepared to answer any questions the kids may ask you.

 Think outside the box with a class craft project

 During December, teachers often ask parents to bring in materials and lead a craft project.
-But instead of making yet another construction paper Christmas tree, show students how to make a menorah or kinara.
+But instead of making yet another construction-paper Christmas tree, show students how to make a menorah or kinara.